It’s no secret I love making my house as cozy, snuggly, and homey as possible – but did you know there’s an actual word for it?

 If you really want to sink your teeth into a craft, you could also try making something more like this!
 I call them terrariums, and you can find my simple tutorial on how to make them, here.

-For me, crafting is super relaxing and fun, and when you’re choosing the materials and colour scheme, it allows you to add a little extra ‘you’ to your home!
+For me, crafting is relaxing and fun.
+Plus, when you’re choosing the materials and colour scheme yourself, it allows you to add a little more ‘you’ to your home!

 But, if crafting isn’t your style, you can also treat yourself to a pretty new home decor piece.
 Choose something you really love, and want to see every day, and you’ll still snag the same happy benefits of making something.